xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

        Echo Already closed!
     Endif

-You will get this pop-up window so you will never forget about this.
+The window below will pop up when exiting SerialEM so you will never forget about this.

 **Fig.3 YesNo Window** (click for full size image)